milanglacier/yarepl.nvim/README.md

 ## Commands

 `yarepl` doesn't provide any keybindings.
-Instead, it offers a variety of c ommands that you can use to create your own keybindings.
+Instead, it offers a variety of commands that you can use to create your own keybindings.
 We'll also provide an example configuration for keybindings based on these commands.

 Here is a list of available commands: